The Public Competition Enforcement Review: USA

 Suspension assemblies in hard disk drives

-In July 2019, NHK Spring Co Ltd, a Japanese manufacturer of suspension assemblies used in computer hard disk drives, agreed to plead guilty for its role in a global conspiracy to fix prices.
-Specifically, the felony charge alleged that NHK Spring agreed with co-conspirators to refrain from price competition, to allocate their respective market shares for the suspension assemblies and to exchange pricing information.
-Subject to court approval, NHK Spring agreed to pay a US$28.5 million criminal fine and to cooperate in the ongoing investigation.
-According to the DOJ, the investigation is ongoing.
+In July 2019, NHK Spring Co Ltd, a Japanese manufacturer of suspension assemblies used in computer hard disk drives, agreed to plead guilty to its role in a global conspiracy to fix prices.25 Specifically, the felony charge alleged that NHK Spring agreed with co-conspirators to refrain from price competition, to allocate their respective market shares for the suspension assemblies and to exchange pricing information.26 Subject to court approval, NHK Spring agreed to pay a US$28.5 million criminal fine and to cooperate in the ongoing investigation.27 Two executives of the company were indicted in February 2020.28

 Commercial flooring contractors